google/WebFundamentals/src/content/en/updates/2016/03/mse-sourcebuffer.md

 If the media segments have timestamps parsed from byte stream data when they are appended to the `SourceBuffer`, the `SourceBuffer`'s `mode` property will be set to _segments_.
 Otherwise `mode` will be set to _sequence_.
 Note that timestamps are not optional: they _must_ be there for most stream types, and _cannot_ be there for others: inband timestamps are innate to stream types that contain them.

 Setting the `mode` attribute is optional.
 For streams that don't contain timestamps (audio/mpeg and audio/aac) `mode` can only be changed from _segments_ to _sequence_: an error will be thrown if you try to change `mode` from _sequence_ to _segments_.
-For streams that have timestamps, it is possible to switch between _segments_ and _sequence_, though in practice that would probably produce behaviour that was undesirable, hard to understand or difficult to predict.
+For streams that have timestamps, it is possible to switch between _segments_ and _sequence_, though in practice that would probably produce behavior that was undesirable, hard to understand or difficult to predict.

 For all stream types, you can change the value from _segments_ to _sequence_.
 This means segments will be played back in the order they were appended, and new timestamps generated accordingly: